Ali Ghaidan Majid

 Lt.
-General Ali Ghaidan Majid (born 1950/1951) was the commander of the Iraqi Army between 2006 and September 2014.
-He is from the Balad Ruz area of Diyala province, Iraq.
+General Ali Ghaidan Majid (born 1950) is an Iraq military officer who was the commander of the Iraqi Ground Forces between 2006 and September 2014.
+He is from the Balad Ruz area of Diyala Province, Iraq.
 He served in the Iraqi Army during the regime of Saddam Hussein, but like a number of other generals, was imprisoned by Saddam following the Gulf War.